 Let me guess… your Goldendoodle puppy is less than 6 months old and is biting and chewing everything from fingers to toes to shoes.
 So, how do we stop Goldendoodle biting bad behavior?

 First, please note that Goldendoodle puppies are playful and biting is a way that they naturally play with their other siblings.
-The golden retriever inside of your puppy is VERY intelligent and mouth by nature (chewy, nippy, etc).
+The golden retriever inside your puppy is VERY intelligent and likes to nip by nature (chewy, nippy, etc).
 It is not an act of aggression and does not mean they are mad at you.
 Simply put, Goldendoodle puppies are exploring the vast world around them and looking for a way to find out what is edible.

 Typically, in the morning times and the even times, a Goldendoodle will get the “zoomies” and start running around the uncontrollably.
 This is when a Goldendoodles will bite everything in reach from towels, leaves, plants, shoes, humans, etc. We recommend that you try to control this behavior early on using the below techniques.
-A Goldendoodles biting humans should not be tolerable.
+A Goldendoodle biting a human should not be tolerable.

 I like to give me Goldendoodle rawhide chews (AKA Bully Sticks) in order to distract them from biting other objects.
 This gives our Goldendoodle something to gnaw for a long period of time without easily breaking.
 This allows the Goldendoodle puppy to relieve their gums and get rid of their need to bite humans or other objects.